VisenDev/ztoml/README.md

 ### Troubleshooting

 Make sure you pass a sentinel terminated string to parseToml or the function will fail.
 You can use the `allocator.dupeZ` to acheive this if your u8 slice isn't null terminated

+### Caveats

+This package is dependent on rust so you must have `cargo` installed on your system